AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-02-08-finite-state-machine-fsm-tutorial-implementing-an-fsm-in-c.md

 In this finite state machine tutorial, I'll help you understand the state design pattern by building an FSM with C++ for a simple problem.
 Note that you could just as well use a different programming language if you wanted to.
 Let's get started!

-{% include linkedHeading.html heading="Finite State Machine Use Case: Modeling a Lightbulb" level=2 %}
+## Finite State Machine Use Case: Modeling a Lightbulb

 Suppose we have a lightbulb that can have the following states: